Mega Integrated Textile Region and Apparel

-Mega Integrated Textile Region and Apparel scheme is announced by Government of India in 2021 to promote the industries manufacturing Textiles.
+Mega Integrated Textile Region and Apparel scheme was announced by Government of India in 2021 to promote the industries manufacturing Textiles.
 The project is aimed for promoting Sustainable Development Goal 9 by United Nations.
-The scheme aims to integrate entire process of garment manufacturing which includes spinning,weaving,dyeing or processing and printing at one place.
+The scheme aims to integrate the entire process of garment manufacturing, which includes spinning, weaving, dyeing or processing, and printing at one place.

 History

-Mega Integrated Textile Region and Apparel(MITRA) was announced in 2021 by Government of India to encourage the Textile Industry.
+Mega Integrated Textile Region and Apparel (MITRA) was announced in 2021 by the Government of India to encourage the textile industry.
 Shortlisted places in the states can set up Mega Integrated Textile Region and Apparel either at brownfield (which has been built on) sites or at greenfield (not earlier been built on) sites.

-Different Parks
+Parks

-Mega Integrated Textile Region and Apparel is planned to be set up in 7 places with planned expenditure of Rs 4,445 crores.
+Mega Integrated Textile Region and Apparel is planned to be set up in seven places with a planned expenditure of Rs 4,445 crores.

-Following sites elected for setting up PM MITRA parks.
+The following sites were selected for setting up PM MITRA parks.